Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

 where $f_{1}(t)\equiv f(t)$ and for $n\geq2$ functions $f_{n}(t)$ are given by the recursive convolution

-Qualitatively, functions $f_{n}(t)$ are the distribution densities of so-called $n$-th order intervals between events \cite{Perk67}: denoting as a first-order interval the elapsed time from some given event to the next following event, the second-order interval is defined as the elapsed time between the given event and the second following event, etc. An $n$-th order interval is therefore the sum of $n$ consecutive first-order intervals and is spanned by $(n + 1)$ consecutive events.
+Qualitatively, functions $f_{n}(t)$ are the distribution densities of so-called $n$-th order time intervals between events \cite{Perk67}: the first-order interval is the time elapsed from some benchmark event to the first following event, the second-order interval is the time elapsed from the benchmark event to the second following event, etc. The $n$-th order interval is therefore a sum of $n$ successive first-order intervals and is spanned by $(n + 1)$ successive events.

 At asymptotically large time $t\rightarrow+\infty$, $h(t)$ is saturated \cite{Cox62},

 Here $\rho$ is the mean rate of events, defined as the inverse mean interval between the successive events,